smithgeoffrey/go-coop/README.md

 ### The Pipeline

+We want to build a pipeline as the primary goal, that takes as input an app in version control.
+Though I'm using raspberry pi as the platform on which the pipeline runs, that's incidental to the primary goal, a convenience for my implementing this in a home lab.
+Any platform could run the pipeline.
+Here's the basic plan:

 - jenkins running on a raspberry pi
   - clones an app from version control
   - builds the app into a binary